morganrford/pokemon-memory-game/README.md

 * Add a hard-mode
 * Add an animation when a player makes a match or when they win
-* Add audio when the player starts the game or when they make a match

 ### Attributions: